 The cost includes: Tuition, Accommodation, Most meals, and all course activities.

-The cost does not include: Flights to and from Ethiopia, Visa, insurance, vaccinations and personal expenses during free afternoons and weekend.
+The cost does not include: Flights to and from Ethiopia, visa requirement, insurance, vaccinations and personal expenses during free time.

 *Prices are subject to change due to Technion decision, fluctuations in market prices and currency exchange rates.